Overview of Asian Eyelid Surgery

 For many patients from East Asian or South East Asian communities, the upper eyelid does not have the crease commonly found in non-Asian people that divides the lid into two parts.
 This is a natural trait of many Asian eyes that is referred to as a ‘Single Eyelid’ or ‘Monolid’.

 Asian blepharoplasty, also known as Asian eyelid surgery or Asian double eyelid surgery, is designed to reshape the skin above the eye, elevating the upper eyelid and creating a crease.
 Over the years, this has become an increasingly common facial plastic surgery procedure.
-Its popularity is generally not because Asian patients desire Westernised eyes, but rather because they desire younger-looking and more vivacious eyes that bring them increased self-confidence and a better all-round outlook on life.

 Benefits of Asian Eyelid Surgery